Ordering and Capabilities

 Can you print inside of the boxes?
 Definitely!
 We are here to help your box shine in whatever ways you see fit.

 How much freedom do I have in customizing each packaging product?
 Every project is different, but there are many options you can pick from.
-Examples are; different types of material, 4 color processing or up to 7 “inks” per job, coatings (providing different tactile feels to the box), and embellishments like hot stamping, embossing, or cold foil.
+Examples are; different types of material, 4 color process, up to 7 “inks” per job, coatings (providing different tactile feels to the box), and embellishments like hot stamping, embossing, or cold foil.
 The larger quantity of the same package you order impacts the price.

 What are over/unders and why do they matter?
 Typically on a purchase order or invoice you’ll see an over/under clause; for example, over/under 10%.
 This means that the supplier can deliver and bill up to over or under 10% of the order.